nurtdinovadf/garbdfias/README.md

-# Prsing GAR BD FIAS, Python Tutorial
+# Parsing GAR BD FIAS, Python Tutorial

 ## Intro
 This repo contains a small but sufficient data chunk of [ГАР БД ФИАС](https://fias.nalog.ru/Updates) for this tutorial.
 Please note: file sizes are going to inflate ~10 times after extraction.
 Please make sure you have enough space on your disk.